The symplectic cohomology of magnetic cotangent bundles: Proof of Theorem

 Strictly speaking, to apply this to our setting we need to first verify a few things.
 First we need to show that such constants exist in our non-compact setting.
 For this note that the estimate~\eqref{mean_value_ineq} can be deduced from the corresponding mean value inequality for $J$-holomorphic curves established in \cite{McDuffSalamon2004}.
 Namely, if $v$ is a $J$-holomorphic curve in a geometrically bounded manifold we have

 for appropriate constants.
 The estimate \eqref{mean_value_ineq} can be deduced from this by the Gromov trick as in Definition \ref{dfJH} and the discussion right after.
 The constants in the mean value inequality of \cite{McDuffSalamon2004} depend on the sectional curvature and the $C^2$-norm of $J$, all with respect to the metric determined by $\omega$ and $J$.
 We thus need to establish the corresponding bounds on the geometry of the metric determined by the Gromov trick.
-This is essentially done in the the first half of the proof of Theorem \ref{tmLinDiss}.
+For this note first that in the case of no magnetic form, the sectional curvature of the Gromov metric for a Hamiltonian which is linear at infinity paired with a conical almost complex structure is shown to be bounded in \cite{Groman2015}.
+As in first half of the proof of Theorem \ref{tmLinDiss} the magnetic term decays as $r\to\infty$.
+Moreover this holds true also for all the derivatives of the magnetic term by vector fields of unit norm.
+It follows that the sectional curvature remains bounded in the presence of the magnetic term.
+The same reasoning applies to the $C^2$-norm of $J_{X_H}$.
+The latter is estimated by the $C^2$ norm of $J$ together with the $C^3$ norm of $X_H$.

 We also need to verify that for fixed $H^0$, the constants $\hbar$ and $c$ are independent of $H^\rho$.
 For this note that in \cite{Groman2015} it is shown that the sectional curvature of the Gromov metric is controlled by that of the underlying manifold and the $C^2$-norm of $H$.
 The latter decreases under rescaling.